An Empirical Study of End-to-End Video-Language Transformers with Masked Visual Modeling: Additional Results

-\paragraph{Qualitative Results.} Figure~\ref{fig:supp_vis_flow} shows good and bad examples of optical flow predictions made by RAFT-L~\cite{teed2020raft} with sparsely sampled frames.
-In~\ref{subfig:flow_bad}, the top example shows zoom in shots, and the bottom one shows moving shots, where all content in the current frame move, which is the main reason behind the failure in optical flow estimation.
+\textbf{Qualitative Results.} Figure~\ref{fig:supp_vis_flow} shows good and bad examples of optical flow predictions made by RAFT-L~\cite{teed2020raft} with sparsely sampled frames.
+As shown in~\ref{subfig:flow_bad}, the top example shows zoom-in shots, and the bottom shows moving shots.
+All content in the current frame is moving, which is the main reason behind the failure in optical flow estimation.

 We also show the visualizations of zero-shot text-to-video retrieval on MSRVTT (Figure~\ref{fig:zs-msrvtt}), DiDeMo (Figure~\ref{fig:zs-didemo}), and LSMDC (Figure~\ref{fig:zs-lsmdc}) to demonstrate that MVM can help video understanding from different domains, such as gaming, animation, human activity, or movie scene.